microsoft/ignite25-LAB511-build-agentic-knowledge-bases-next-level-rag-with-azure-ai-search/lab/README.md

 To begin, follow the instructions in the **lab511-knowledge-agents.ipynb** notebook provided in your lab environment.

-This notebook contains all the guided content, code examples, and explanations you’ll need to build and understand a fully functional Knowledge Agent.
+This notebook contains all the guided content, code examples, and explanations you’ll need to build and understand a fully functional Agentic Knowledge Base.
 Make sure to run each cell in order and read the accompanying explanations carefully.
 The notebook is designed to be a complete, step-by-step learning experience.

 Once you’ve completed the notebook and explored all the included capabilities, return to this page and select **Next >** to view the wrap-up and summary section.